ginitadavis/Professional-readme-generator/README.md

 # Contributing
-Please send a pull request of your suggested fix/changes with descriptions, or please email me if you want to contribute to this project.
+Please send a pull request of your suggested fix/change with descriptions or please email me if you want to contribute to this project.

 # Tests
-After running node index.js, it is possible to use the console.log to test the readme generator, and check the type of data that is being entered.
+The console.log is very useful to see what type of variables are being printed in the terminal.
+I run the application and use the console.log to debug any problems I encounter.